 Step Ten: Follow Your Doctor’s Orders

 If you are injured, it is important to follow your doctor’s orders.
 This includes attending your appointments, taking medication as prescribed, and more.
-If you do not follow your doctor’s orders, it could impact your case later.
+If you do not follow your doctor’s orders, including returning for treatment, it could impact your case later.

 Can I Recover Compensation for a Motorcycle Accident?